 Using a kitchen compost bin or indoor compost bin can change your life and put you on the path to sustainable living.
-We’re actually a bit obsessed with composting, you can read a little more on that here: Our Zero Waste Plan.
+Sounds dramatic, we know.
+But seriously.
+It can.

 - Reduce greenhouse (namely methane) gases by preventing organic waste from going to landfill

 - Manage and reduce waste (some people have even been able to cancel their waste collection, citing composting as critical to this achievement)